Why Hire Us?

 - Take photos of the accident scene and the surroundings.
 An accident scene may change quickly, so any details you can capture at the time of the accident are helpful.
 Lighting, signage, and many important pieces of information may affect your claim.
 Also, capture key information about the bicycles and vehicles involved in the accident such as damage and license plates.

 - Contact the police about your accident.
 The police will compile a report about the accident and gather the information that may be important later.

 - Collect the contact information for any witnesses to the accident.
 After an accident, witnesses often leave the scene.
 Before they do, get their names and contact information if possible.

 - Don’t accept blame for the accident and don’t apologize.
 You may not know exactly why an accident happened, so let investigators allocate responsibility later on.
 When you make statements about who was responsible, they may cause you problems later, even if they’re not true.
 An apology may be misinterpreted as an admission of fault.

 - Contact a bicycle accident attorney.
 A bicycle accident attorney knows how to protect you after an accident.
 Insurance companies, authorities, and the other side may try to contact you or prevent you from obtaining compensation.
 An attorney will handle your claim and represent you throughout the process while you heal.

 Help for Bicycle Accident Victims in South Carolina

-The experienced bicycle accident attorneys at Wilson & Luginbill understand how serious bicycle accident injuries can be.
+The experienced bicycle accident attorneys at Wilson Law Group, LLC understand how serious bicycle accident injuries can be.
 Injuries can be long-lasting and can hurt you for years to come.
 There’s no reversing your accident, but there are ways to get you the help you need.
 Our attorneys proudly help bicycle accident victims pursue the compensation they need to move forward with their lives.